jodal/pyspotify/docs/quickstart.rst

     subscription.

-    The Free Spotify subscription, or the old Unlimited subscription, will not work with pyspotify or any other application using libspotify.
+    The Free Spotify subscription, or the old Unlimited subscription, will not work with pyspotify or any other applications using libspotify.

 ::